fauzan264/grocery-app/README.md

-# E-Commerce Frontend Application
+# Grocery Frontend Application

-Frontend application for an e-commerce platform built with Next.js 15, TypeScript, React 19, and Tailwind CSS.
+Frontend application for an Grocery platform built with Next.js 15, TypeScript, React 19, and Tailwind CSS.

 ## Table of Contents